kodakoda-koda/About-me/README.md

 - 👋 Hi, I’m @kodakoda-koda
-- 👀 I’m interested in datascience
+- 👀 I’m interested in datascience and machine-learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python at Kaggle

 <!---
 kodakoda-koda/kodakoda-koda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.